The Neilom Foundation supports a number of activities that directly impact the lives of young people. Our current projects include the following:

 Nzinga is a Finance major, Information Systems minor at the University of Maryland, graduating in 2017.
 She notes, “The University of Maryland is special to me because it has provided numerous oportunities for me to get involved and make an inpact that I would not have been afforded elsewhere.
 I chose to attend the University of Maryland because I enjoy the sense of community on campus, the access to opportunities in DC as well as the academic rigor of the Smith School of Business.
 This scholarship has allowed me to return to the University of Maryland and continue to succeed academically and within the community.
 I will make a positive difference in the world by making it a lifetime priority to always give back to the larger community.”

 The Neilom Foundation has partnered with the Department of Mechanical Engineering’s Center for Engineering Concepts Development and the School of Public Policy’s Center for Philanthropy and Nonprofit Leadership to support a new course for engineering students, “Engineering for Social Change”.
-This course allows students to experience developing a vision for social change and ultimately supporting an organization of their choice to create that change with a $10,000 grant.
+This course allows students to experience developing a vision for how technology can create positive social change and ultimately supporting an organization of their choice to create that change with a $10,000 grant.

 For the Fall 2015 semester, the second offering of the course, students chose Bread and Water for Africa, an Alexandria, VA nonprofit working throughout Africa to improve the lives of young people through projects in areas such as healthcare, clean water and food accessibility.
 The organization used the funds to create a clean water well in Freetown, Sierra Leone in 2016 that will provide water to 2500+ young people and serve the community for the next 15-20 years.